bergeramit/WindowsKeylogger/README.md

 ### Notes
 1. When runnig the script the console will close and no signs of the key logger will be visible besides the name of the process in the Task Manager's window.
-2. there are two files in the provided directory .keyslog and .debuglog:
+2. there are two files in the provided directory .keyslog and .debuglog
-2.1. .keyslog - actual key presses
+    1. .keyslog - actual key presses
-2.2. .debuglog - debug output
+    2. .debuglog - debug output

 ## Compile
 g++ ./main.cpp ./key_listener.cpp ./logger.cpp -std=c++14 -o OUTPUT_EXE